-A key driver of mirroring is the need to be accepted, and it is at its strongest in young developing adults.
-This is a good thing for human evolution, provided that worthy human traits such as kindness, integrity and honesty are being mirrored.
+A key driver of mirroring is the subconscious need to be accepted, and it is at its strongest in young developing adults.
+This is a good thing for human evolution, provided that worthy human traits such as kindness, integrity and honesty are what is being mirrored.
 As a form social learning, its mechanism is so powerful that it leads to the development of traditions, which helps to weave the fabric of our culture.

 Increasingly today, our social environment is as much online as it is physical: a recent study found that the average person now spends 8 hours per day consuming various forms of digital media, 4 hours of which is on their smartphone, with over 2 hours spent actively engaging in social media.
 This is an increase of 9% from 2016 and 13% from 2005.
 Given that we are only awake for around 16 hours a day, this means that we now spend half our lives consuming digital media.
 As a result, human social networks have transcended physical interaction, expanding to a global level through the virtual world of the internet.

 The message, it seems, is this: to be beautiful, rich and famous is to be a success.
 To be anything else is to be a failure.
-In other words, external values are more important than internal values – augmenting your appearance, having lots of money and being well known is more important than nurturing meaningful relationships, community spirit and helping the less fortunate.
+In other words, external values are more important than internal values – augmenting your appearance, having lots of money and being publicly known is more important than nurturing meaningful relationships, community spirit and helping the less fortunate.
 Nothing illustrates this mentality better than the Twitter backlash that followed Kim Kardashian’s most infamous naked selfie (taken, rather aptly, in the mirror).

 As with earlier research, the study confirmed that the more committed a person is to a goal, the greater the chance of success.
 But unlike previous findings, this analysis showed that achieving certain goals may not actually make a person happy.
 As lead researcher Chris Niemiec explains: